Professional/Short course Evidence and Research in Practice

-The module is delivered using a variety of approaches, including presentations, workshop activities, small group work, class discussion and individual tutorials.
+The distance learning module is delivered using a variety of approaches, including presentations, workshop activities, small group work, class discussion and individual tutorials.
 Learning is further supported by access to a web-based interactive resource tailored to the content module.

 Supplementary fee information

 Please visit full fee information to see the price brackets for our modules.